ardalis/RefactoringKataAttempts2024/ExpenseReport/README.md

 9. Magic strings
 10. Magic numbers
 11. Tell, Don't Ask when creating mealOverExpensesMarker
+12. String concatenation should use interpolation
+13. Too much vertical distance between declation and use of variables

 ## Starting with Tests and a Console Runner